hcji/DeepMASS2_GUI/document/documentation.md

 ## Quick start

-1. DeepMASS may need some time after start for auto-loads the dependent data.
+1. DeepMASS may need some time for auto-loading the dependent data.
 Please wait until the buttons become active.

 <div align="center">